Stefanie Tompkins, PhD

 Will previously served in the Ohio Governor’s Office of Science and Technology where he helped develop Ohio’s Third Frontier program, which invested $1.6 billion over ten years in Ohio’s technology-based economic development community.
 He also served as the interface between state government and the public on science and technology issues.

 Will serves on the boards of the Colorado Bioscience Association, Colorado Cleantech Industry Association, Innosphere and CO-Labs.
 He received his BS from Marietta College, his MS from Ohio University and his PhD from The Ohio State University.

 Research Compliance Officer

 Scot Allen Biography

-Scot served 20+ years in the Air Force in roles ranging from site engineer to hazardous waste manager and from infrastructure branch chief to professor and deputy director of international programs at the AF Academy.
+Scot served over 20 years in the Air Force in roles ranging from site engineer to hazardous waste manager, and from infrastructure branch chief to professor and deputy director of international programs at the Air Force Academy.
 In academia, he worked in international programs and secure and global research for Colorado State University.

-His awards and honors include the Bronze Star Medal, Outstanding Academy Educator, Presidential Ram Service Award, and Young Engineer of the Year.
-He holds a professional engineering license and has led students to Belgium, Cambodia, El Salvador, France, Mali, Rwanda, Senegal, and Vietnam.
+His awards and honors include the Bronze Star Medal, Outstanding Academy Educator, Presidential Ram Service Award and Young Engineer of the Year.
+He holds a professional engineering license and has led students to Belgium, Cambodia, El Salvador, France, Mali, Rwanda, Senegal and Vietnam.